 How to get a replacement?

-To obtain a copy replacement parchment, please email the awards office at firstname.lastname@example.org and provide your name, student number, address, date of birth, programme of study and year conferred.
+To obtain a copy replacement parchment, please email the awards office at firstname.lastname@example.org and provide your name, student number, address, date of birth, your programme of study and year conferred.

 Fees and Charges: